Skip to Content

 Yosemite Valley Lodge

 The more budget-friendly (although still pretty pricey) hotel option within the valley proper is the Yosemite Valley Lodge.
-The lodge is in the thick of the action not far from Yosemite Village and other points of interest, so it’s a well-located even if not perfect otherwise.
+The lodge is in the thick of the action not far from Yosemite Village and other points of interest, so it’s a well-located option even if not perfect otherwise.
 The property has both dining options and a pool on site.

 Curry Village